Knowledge base

 - Click on Preferences and select Websites then Notifications.

-For more information, see Apple documentation.
+For more information, consult the Apple documentation.

 … on Firefox